jubako/jubako/arx_format.md

 Extensions are created all together in the same creation process and form a coherent content.

-When downloading a "no image" kym file, the .ym file can include all entry indexes but missing the "image" extension.
-The user would simply have to download the image extension (in the image resoltution she want) to add images to her kym file.
-No kym file reconstruction or other complex manipulation has to be done.
+When downloading a "no image" arx file, the .ym file can include all entry indexes but missing the "image" extension.
+The user would simply have to download the image extension (in the image resoltution she want) to add images to her arx file.
+No arx file reconstruction or other complex manipulation has to be done.

-Patch should be use for kym update (when the content of the patch is not known at base kym creation time).
+Patch should be use for arx update (when the content of the patch is not known at base arx creation time).

 It is less efficiant as the patch contains the patchInfo list and new indexes.
-It also need a new kym reconstruction.
+It also need a new arx reconstruction.

 ## Allowing a user to change a zim content